-Currently, the sales tax rate in Washington state is 6.5%.
-In Bellingham the local city tax is 2.2%, making the total tax rate in Bellingham 8.7%.
+Currently, in Q2 of 2021, the sales tax rate in Washington state is 6.5%.
+In Bellingham the local city tax rate is 2.2%, making the total tax rate in Bellingham 8.7%.

 Washington State is a destination-based state, which means that the sales tax rate is determined by your customer’s location.
 For example, if your business is in Bellingham but you sell a product online to a customer in Seattle, the sales tax rate would increase to 10.1%, since that’s what it is in Seattle.